seanbreckenridge/mpv-sockets/README.md

 `mpv-seek` is another `mpv-currently-playing` wrapper, which moves forward/backward in the currently playing instance

-To quit the currently playing mpv instance:
+To quit the currently playing `mpv` instance:

 `$ mpv-communicate $(mpv-currently-playing --socket | tail -n1) 'quit'`

-To list currently paused mpv instances:
+To list currently paused `mpv` instances:

 `$ diff -y --suppress-common-lines <(mpv-currently-playing --socket) <(mpv-active-sockets) | grep -oP '(\/tmp\/mpvsockets\/\d+)'`

-I bind some of these scripts to keybindings, so I can easily play/pause and skip songs without switching to the terminal with `mpv` running; search for 'mpv' in my [config file](https://sean.fish/d/i3/config?dark)
+I bind some of these scripts to keybindings, so I can easily play/pause and skip songs without switching to the terminal with `mpv` running; search for `mpv` in my [config file](https://sean.fish/d/i3/config?dark)

 There are lots of properties/commands one can send to `mpv`, see `mpv --list-properties` and these ([1](https://stackoverflow.com/q/35013075/9348376), [2](https://stackoverflow.com/q/62582594/9348376)) for reference.